department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 If you’re a surviving spouse, you can get compensation if you:
 - Married the Veteran before January 1, 1957, or within 15 years of their leaving the military, **or**
 - Were married to the Veteran for at least 1 year, **or**
-- Had a child with the Veteran, aren’t currently remarried, and either lived with the Veteran without a break until the Veteran's death or, if separated, weren’t at fault for the separation.
+- Had a child with the Veteran, aren’t currently remarried, and either lived with the Veteran without a break until the Veteran's death or, if separated, weren’t at fault for the separation

 </div>